Architecture Student's Booklist

 2. Text, but to the point

-If you wish to support your portfolio images with a short explanation, that’s fine but keep it short - less is more.
-Try not to distract from your work.
+If you wish to support your portfolio images with a short explanation, that’s fine, but keep it short - less is more.
+Try not to be distracted from your work.
 Summarise the narrative (story) behind your work in one or two sentences - (title, medium, explanation of work)

 3. Create a direction/focus